lvxn0va/catarse_stripe/README.md

 ### Authorization

 Users who will be creating projects can now create and connect a Stripe.com project payments account.
 This is the account that will receive funds for each project.
+At this beta stage you will need to make some changes to your catarse app manually to get the buttons and links setup.

+TODO= Add auto insertion for following code to catarse_stripe rake tasks and engine install.

-Just above the #password field and in the My_Data section, add the following in `app/views/users/_current_user_fields.html.slim`:
+Just above the "#password" field and in the "My_Data" section, add the following in:

+    #app/views/users/_current_user_fields.html.slim
     ...
     #payment_gateways
     h1= t('.payment_gateways')